hal1277/kickstarter-analysis/README.md

 |------------|-------------|-------------------------|-----------------------|
 | 1411679804 | 1409087804  | 2014-08-26              | 2014-09-25            |

 Statistical analysis via use of a box and whisker plot revealed that there were some extreme outliers in the goal data field.
 Closer examination of these outliers revealed that they were all tied to either failed or cancelled campaigns.
 Since the analysis focused on the commonalities of successful campaigns these outliers did not affect the analysis.
-However, it is important to regognize them shoudl we do any further analysis on the failed campaigns.
+However, it is important to regognize them should we do any further analysis on the failed campaigns.
 [Box and Whisker chart](https://github.com/hal1277/kickstarter-analysis/blob/main/Box%20and%20Whisker%20Chart.png)

 ## Results